-In testimony on behalf of MIF, Yonkers noted past instances where USDA rejected proposed changes to Federal order regulations due to the absence of demonstrable proof that actual marketplace conditions existed to justify the requested changes ("USDA has itself adopted this approach to federal order amendments.
+Other witnesses cited other Federal milk marketing order decisions where USDA rejected proposals when proponents failed to demonstrate any problem existed in the marketplace ("USDA has itself adopted this approach to federal order amendments.
 A good example is the proposed rule issued in Milk in the Texas and Southwest Plains Marketing Areas, Docket Nos: AO-231-A56 and AO-210-A48 and DA-88-110, published June 16, 1988 (53 FR 22499), addressing (and rejecting) a proposal to amend a federal order with respect to the "producer handler" exemption.
 Although the proponents asserted that the exemption created a significant unfair advantage, USDA noted that "The existence of large producer-handler operations merely implies that the conditions for disorderly and disruptive marketing conditions may exist."
 MIF similarly notes that the mere existence of beverages that contain milk and other dairy-derived ingredients does not prove that those products either compete with beverages that meet the existing fluid milk product definition, nor that such competition has a negative impact on the market for fluid milk products or producer revenue under existing Federal Order regulations.